-Despite upgrading the customer forecast during the year, the original earnings forecasts were also reached: EBITDA from established business fields rose sharply by 14.5% to \in 515.1 million (forecast: approx. \in 500 million) compared to the prior-year EBITDA result adjusted for special items.
+Despite upgrading the customer forecast during the year, the original earnings forecasts were also reached: EBITDA from established business fields rose sharply by 14.5% to \leq 515.1 million (forecast: approx. \leq 500 million) compared to the prior-year EBITDA result adjusted for special items.

 At the same time, our strong cash generation in established business fields was used to invest heavily in the development and expansion of new business fields and thus create growth potential for the future.
-As the established business fields exceeded expectations, a total of \in 107.9 million (forecast: approx. \in 100 million) was invested in new business fields with an effect on EBITDA.
+As the established business fields exceeded expectations, a total of \leq 107.9 million (forecast: approx. \leq 100 million) was invested in new business fields with an effect on EBITDA.

-All in all, EBITDA improved by 24.9% to \in 407.2 million (forecast: approx. \notin 400 million) compared to prior-year EBITDA adjusted for special items.
+All in all, EBITDA improved by 24.9% to \leq 407.2 million (forecast: approx. \leq 400 million) compared to prior-year EBITDA adjusted for special items.

-EPS increased by 50.7% to \in 1.07 (forecast: \in 1.00-1.10) compared to prioryear EPS adjusted for special items.
+EPS increased by 50.7% to €1.07 (forecast: €1.00-1.10) compared to prior-year EPS adjusted for special items.

-Free cash flow (i.e. net cash inflows from operating activities, less capital expenditures, plus payments from disposals of intangible assets and property, plant and equipment) was improved once again by 3.6% in fiscal 2013 to \notin 212.0 million (forecast: > \notin 200 million)
+Free cash flow (i.e. net cash inflows from operating activities, less capital expenditures, plus payments from disposals of intangible assets and property, plant and equipment) was improved once again by 3.6% in fiscal 2013 to \leq 212.0 million (forecast: $> \leq$ 200 million)